 Number of Employees:

-According to CCIM, the general rule of thumb is to is to account 100 to 150 square feet for every employee, with amounts broken down as follow:
+According to CCIM, the general rule of thumb is to account 100 to 150 square feet for every employee.
+Amounts broken down as follows:

 - Economy: 100 square feet per employee

 - Spacious: 150 square feet per employee